Home / Events

 Getting a 53-foot tree across nearly 3,000 miles is a serious logistics project, and 2025 brings some big industry names into the holiday spotlight:

-• Kenworth Truck Company: Kenworth is supplying a state-of-the-art specially wrapped truck specifically designed for hauling oversized loads.
-Known for their durability and reliability, Kenworth trucks are a trusted choice for long-haul transportation.
+• Kenworth Truck Company: Kenworth is supplying a specially wrapped truck designed for hauling oversized loads.

-• Southwest Airlines: Southwest Airlines is helping move thousands of handmade ornaments created by Nevadans so the decorations can arrive in DC on time.
+• Southwest Airlines: Southwest helps move thousands of handmade ornaments created by Nevadans so the decorations can arrive in DC on time.

 For fans tracking the journey, Kenworth’s online Tree Tracker offers real-time GPS updates as Silver Belle rolls toward the Capitol.